 - It is the process of enlarging a hole.
 It is done with the help of a single point cutting tool which is usually held by a boring bar.

 - It is an operation of finishing a drilled hole.
-A finished hole has the specified diameter size, is perfectly round, the diameter is the same size from end to end, and it has it has a smoothly finished surface.
+A finished hole has the specified diameter size, is perfectly round, the diameter is the same size from end to end, and it has a smoothly finished surface.
 A drill hole is seldom accurate enough in size or sufficiently smooth to be called a precision hole.
 When greater accuracy is required the whole must be drilled undersize by a certain amount and finished by the reaming

 5. Counter Boring:

-- It is the operation of boring a second hole, larger diameter than the first but concentric with it.
+- It is the operation of boring a second hole, a larger diameter than the first but concentric with it.
 When this operation is done on a drilling machine a tool known as counterbore is used.
 The small diameter on the end of the tool known as the pilot keeps the counterbore concentric with the original hole.
 Pilots are interchangeable with others of different size to fit the various size of holes.

 6. Counter Sinking: